 4 Unique Ways To Enhance Your Video While Editing

 While editing, there are numerous ways to embellish your video.
-SonduckFilm shows us 4 simple methods in achieving this – depth of field, film grain, lens flares and camera shake.
-While the first three are relevant, I would say that Wiggle effect in After Effects has numerous alternatives that are way better.
+SonduckFilm shows us 4 simple methods for achieving this – depth of field, film grain, lens flares and camera shake.
+While the first three are relevant, I would say that the Wiggle effect in After Effects has numerous alternatives that are way better.
 If you browse the Internet you’ll see a lot of presets for realistic camera shake.